alessio94/easyjet-leptons-met/bbttAnalysis/README.md

 > Don't do this alone, coorinate with the analysis team and analysis contacts

 > **⚠️ Important:**
-> Note that the `--channels` argument must be provided in the run command even if it is already defined in the config file
+> Note that the `--channels` argument must be provided in the run command when using the grid submission script to configure the retrieval of the output files, which cannot be done parsing the yaml file.
+When running things locally, this argument cannot be present as it is already defined in the YAML file.

 > **⚠️ Important:**
 > Setting `--nGBperJob 3` results in a very large number of output files with few events per file, which significantly slows down HHARD.
 This option should only be used when running with systematics.